vrk-kpa/opendata/README.rst

 CKAN Quality Assurance Extension
 ================================

-The ckanext-qa extension will check each of your package resources and give these resources an openness score based Tim Berners-Lee's five stars of openness (http://lab.linkeddata.deri.ie/2010/star-scheme-by-example)
+The ckanext-qa extension will check each of your dataset resources in CKAN and give them an 'openness score' based Tim Berners-Lee's five stars of openness (http://lab.linkeddata.deri.ie/2010/star-scheme-by-example)

-It also provides a Dashboard that allows you to view broken links and openness scores.
+It provides a report that allows you to view broken links and openness scores.

-Once you have run the qa commands (see 'Using The QA Extension' below), resources and packages will have a set of openness key's stores in their extra properties.
-Alter your templates to display the score for each resource/dataset.
+TODO: Add display the score on the dataset / resource for the default CKAN templates.

 Requirements